t5krishn/semantic-release/docs/recipes/github-actions.md

 ## Trigger semantic-release on demand

-There is a way to trigger semantic-relase on demand.
+There is a way to trigger semantic-release on demand.
 Use [`repository_dispatch`](https://help.github.com/en/articles/events-that-trigger-workflows#external-events-repository_dispatch) event to have control on when to generate a release by making an HTTP request, e.g.:

 ```yaml
 name: Release